casdoor/casdoor-website/docs/how-to-connect/mcp/connect-cursor.md

 ---
-title: Connect Cursor
+title: Connect Cursor to MCP
-description: Step-by-step guide to connect Cursor IDE to Casdoor's MCP server
+description: Connect Cursor IDE to Casdoor’s MCP server with OAuth.
-keywords: [MCP, Cursor, IDE, OAuth, PKCE, MCP client]
+keywords: [MCP, Cursor, IDE, OAuth, PKCE]
 authors: [hsluoyz]
 ---

-This guide shows you how to connect Cursor IDE to Casdoor's MCP server, enabling AI-powered code assistance with direct access to manage your Casdoor applications, users, and resources.
+Connect Cursor IDE to Casdoor’s MCP server so you can manage applications, users, and resources from the editor.

 ## Prerequisites

-Before you begin, ensure you have:

 - A running Casdoor instance (HTTPS recommended for production)
 - [Cursor IDE](https://cursor.sh/) installed on your computer
 - Admin access to your Casdoor instance to create applications

-## Step 1: Create an Application in Casdoor
+## Step 1: Create an application in Casdoor

-Configure a Casdoor application that Cursor will use for OAuth authentication:
+Create a Casdoor application for Cursor’s OAuth:

 1. Log in to your Casdoor admin panel
 2. Navigate to **Applications** and click **Add**